 The compensation committee deals with executive compensation matters.
-The compensation committee has not considered the implications of the risks associated with the Company's compensation program.
-Over the next fiscal year, the Company intends to formalize its compensation policies and practices and will take into consideration the implications of the risks associated with the Company's compensation program and how it might mitigate those risks.
+The compensation committee regularly considers the implications of the risks associated with the Company's compensation program and how it might mitigate those risks.
 The Company does not currently believe there are any risks arising from compensation policies and practices that are reasonably likely to have an adverse effect on the Company.

-The Company did not retain any compensation consultants during the financial year ended September 30, 2013.
+The Company did not retain any compensation consultants during the financial year ended September 30, 2014.